MrJuanPabloTheCreator/MrJuanPabloTheCreator/README.md

 ### Hi there 👋 I'm Juan-Pablo

 # 💫 About Me:
-I am a recent college graduate, passionate about everything related to<br>computers, from the lowest level to the highest, and I am currently mastering<br>web development as well as system design, and slowly making my way into Machine Learning.
+I am a recent college graduate passionate about everything related to computers, from the lowest level to the highest.
+I am currently mastering web development and system design while slowly making my way into Machine Learning.

 ## 🌐 Socials: